Welcome to the Debinski Lab!

 In addition to my ecological research, I have conducted research on women in science and engineering.
 I served as a co-PI with a team of ISU administrators, biologists, engineers, philosophers, and sociologists on an NSF funded ADVANCE Institutional Transformation grant to improve the recruitment and retention of women in science and engineering.

 My teaching contributions have included both undergraduate and graduate level courses and they echo the areas of my research expertise.
-I have taught undergraduate and graduate level Conservation Biology courses, Introductory Biology, Women in Science and Engineering, and ecological field trip courses.
+I have taught undergraduate and graduate level Conservation Biology courses, Introductory Biology, Women in Science and Engineering, graduate courses such as Foundations of Ecology and Management and Grand Challenges in Ecology and Environmental Sciences, and ecological field trip courses.
 In all of my classes I emphasize interactive tools to engage students in the learning process and I place a high priority on teaching effective written and oral communication skills.

 I hope you explore my web page and enjoy what you find.
 If you have any questions about my research or opportunities in my lab, please email me at [email protected].